gohugoio/hugo/content/en/functions/collections/Intersect.md

   signatures: [collections.Intersect SET1 SET2]
 aliases: [/functions/intersect]
 ---

 A useful example is to use it as `AND` filters when combined with where:

-## AND filter in where query

 ```go-html-template
 {{ $pages := where .Site.RegularPages "Type" "not in" (slice "page" "about") }}